Table of Contents

 Opening a brokerage account is simple.
 You can shop around for a firm to manage your money, whether through a digital operation or a dedicated broker.
 Here are the broad steps you’ll need to take:

-- Choose your brokerage account.
 Choose the type of account that works with your investing strategy (managed or DIY) and your budget.

-- Apply.
 Opening a brokerage account is simple, but it doesn’t happen with the click of a button.
 You’ll need to provide identifying information like your name, address, Social Security number (SSN), and bank details if you’re transferring money to your brokerage account electronically.

-- Start investing.
 Robo-advisors and brokers may request additional information about your financial position and goals in order to best direct your investments.
 Online brokerage accounts that are self-directed allow you to begin trading immediately upon approval.

 Whichever path you choose, opening a brokerage account is one move to consider as you work on growing and maintaining your wealth.